Economy of Idaho: History

 A variety of industries are important.
-Outdoor recreation is a common example ranging from numerous snowmobile and downhill and cross-country ski areas in winter to the evolution of Lewiston as a retirement community based on mild winters, dry, year-round climate and one of the lowest median wind velocities anywhere, combined with the rivers for a wide variety of activities.
+Outdoor recreation is a prevalent example in Idaho, encompassing a wide range of activities from snowmobiling and downhill and cross-country skiing during the winter months to the development of Lewiston into a retirement destination.
+Lewiston's reputation as a retirement community is attributed to its mild winters, dry year-round climate, one of the lowest median wind velocities in the region, and access to rivers that offer a number of options for recreation.

 Other examples would be ATK Corporation, which operates three ammunition and ammunition components plants in Lewiston.
 Two are sporting and one is defense contract.
 The Lewis-Clark valley has an additional independent ammunition components manufacturer and the Chipmunk rifle factory until it was purchased in 2007 by Keystone Sporting Arms and production was moved to Milton, Pennsylvania.
 Four of the world's six welded aluminum jet boat (for running river rapids) manufacturers are in the Lewiston-Clarkston, WA valley.
 Wine grapes were grown between Kendrick and Juliaetta in the Idaho Panhandle by the French Rothschilds until Prohibition.
-In keeping with this, while there are no large wineries or breweries in Idaho, there are numerous and growing numbers of award-winning boutique wineries and microbreweries in the northern part of the state.